cities in south america

 With just around 26,000 inhabitants, the tiny city of Colonia del Sacramento is a far cry from some of the massive and sprawling cities in South America you’ll find on the rest of this list.
 However, this charming city on the Rio de la Plata is a UNESCO World Heritage Site and a colonial gem, making it a highlight of a trip to Uruguay.

 Just wandering the historic center is more than enough to keep you busy on a day trip: with its quaint cobblestone streets, historic lighthouse, museums, and old city walls, there are plenty of areas to explore.
-Colonia is also close to several beaches, but they won’t be as pristine as those near Punta del Este.
+Colonia is also close to several beaches, but they won’t be as pristine as those closer to the posh resort town of Punta del Este.

 Colonia del Sacramento is an easy one-hour ferry ride from Buenos Aires on the Buquebus, which connects the Argentine capital with both Colonia and Montevideo and offers several daily ferries.
 It’s a favorite day trip from Buenos Aires, though an overnight will allow you more time to explore the city with fewer tourists.